 The Cooperative has a perpetual line of credit agreement with the National Rural Utilities Cooperative Finance Corporation providing the Cooperative with loans up to \$5.0 million on a revolving basis.
 Interest is payable quarterly at rates established by CFC, which are not to exceed the lowest prime rate as published in the "Money Rates" column of The Wall Street Journal plus 1% or lesser rate as fixed by CFC.
-The rate was 3.25% at December 31, 2019.
 The agreement provides that combined borrowing on this and any other line of credit shall not exceed \$5.0 million.
 Outstanding advances in any single calendar year may not exceed the prior calendar year's plant additions plus one-twelfth of annual operations and maintenance expenses.
 Any advances must be paid in full within 360 days of the advance or remain as long-term debt as the Cooperative can convert its line of credit to long-term at the discretion of the Board of Directors.
-The Cooperative did not have any outstanding balance on the line of credit as of December 31, 2019 and 2018.
+The Cooperative did not have any outstanding balance on the line of credit as of December 31, 2020 and 2019.

 The Cooperative has a revolving line of credit with CoBank providing the Cooperative with loans up to \$1.0 million on a revolving basis.
 Interest is payable monthly at rates established by CoBank.
-The rate was 3.09% at December 31, 2019.
-The term of the commitment is up to and including July 31, 2020.
+The rate was 2.45% at December 31, 2020.
+The term of the commitment is up to and including July 31, 2021.
 The commitment will be renewed for an additional year if the lender provides the borrower a renewal notice.
 The unpaid principal is due on the last day of the term of the commitment.
-The Cooperative has an outstanding balance of \$800,000 and \$- as of December 31, 2019 and 2018, respectively.
+The Cooperative has an outstanding balance of \$- and \$800,000 as of December 31, 2020 and 2019, respectively.